MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyPermissionGrantPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphPermissionGrantPolicy>: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+BODYPARAMETER <IMicrosoftGraphPermissionGrantPolicy>: permissionGrantPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: Description for this policy.
+Required.
   - `[DisplayName <String>]`: Display name for this policy.
+Required.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[Excludes <IMicrosoftGraphPermissionGrantConditionSet[]>]`: Condition sets which are excluded in this permission grant policy.
 Automatically expanded on GET.
     - `[Id <String>]`: Read-only.
+    - `[CertifiedClientApplicationsOnly <Boolean?>]`: Set to true to only match on client applications that are Microsoft 365 certified.
+Set to false to match on any other client app.
+Default is false.
     - `[ClientApplicationIds <String[]>]`: A list of appId values for the client applications to match with, or a list with the single value all to match any client application.
 Default is the single value all.
     - `[ClientApplicationPublisherIds <String[]>]`: A list of Microsoft Partner Network (MPN) IDs for verified publishers of the client application, or a list with the single value all to match with client apps from any publisher.
 Default is the single value all.
     - `[ClientApplicationTenantIds <String[]>]`: A list of Azure Active Directory tenant IDs in which the client application is registered, or a list with the single value all to match with client apps registered in any tenant.
 Default is the single value all.
     - `[ClientApplicationsFromVerifiedPublisherOnly <Boolean?>]`: Set to true to only match on client applications with a verified publisher.
 Set to false to match on any client app, even if it does not have a verified publisher.
 Default is false.
     - `[PermissionClassification <String>]`: The permission classification for the permission being granted, or all to match with any permission classification (including permissions which are not classified).
 Default is all.
     - `[PermissionType <String>]`: permissionType
     - `[Permissions <String[]>]`: The list of id values for the specific permissions to match with, or a list with the single value all to match with any permission.
-The id of delegated permissions can be found in the publishedPermissionScopes property of the API's **servicePrincipal** object.
+The id of delegated permissions can be found in the oauth2PermissionScopes property of the API's **servicePrincipal** object.
 The id of application permissions can be found in the appRoles property of the API's **servicePrincipal** object.
 The id of resource-specific application permissions can be found in the resourceSpecificApplicationPermissions property of the API's **servicePrincipal** object.
 Default is the single value all.
     - `[ResourceApplication <String>]`: The appId of the resource application (e.g. the API) for which a permission is being granted, or any to match with any resource application or API.
 Default is any.
   - `[Includes <IMicrosoftGraphPermissionGrantConditionSet[]>]`: Condition sets which are included in this permission grant policy.
 Automatically expanded on GET.

 EXCLUDES <IMicrosoftGraphPermissionGrantConditionSet[]>: Condition sets which are excluded in this permission grant policy.
 Automatically expanded on GET.
   - `[Id <String>]`: Read-only.
+  - `[CertifiedClientApplicationsOnly <Boolean?>]`: Set to true to only match on client applications that are Microsoft 365 certified.
+Set to false to match on any other client app.
+Default is false.
   - `[ClientApplicationIds <String[]>]`: A list of appId values for the client applications to match with, or a list with the single value all to match any client application.
 Default is the single value all.
   - `[ClientApplicationPublisherIds <String[]>]`: A list of Microsoft Partner Network (MPN) IDs for verified publishers of the client application, or a list with the single value all to match with client apps from any publisher.
 Default is the single value all.
   - `[ClientApplicationTenantIds <String[]>]`: A list of Azure Active Directory tenant IDs in which the client application is registered, or a list with the single value all to match with client apps registered in any tenant.
 Default is the single value all.
   - `[ClientApplicationsFromVerifiedPublisherOnly <Boolean?>]`: Set to true to only match on client applications with a verified publisher.
 Set to false to match on any client app, even if it does not have a verified publisher.
 Default is false.
   - `[PermissionClassification <String>]`: The permission classification for the permission being granted, or all to match with any permission classification (including permissions which are not classified).
 Default is all.
   - `[PermissionType <String>]`: permissionType
   - `[Permissions <String[]>]`: The list of id values for the specific permissions to match with, or a list with the single value all to match with any permission.
-The id of delegated permissions can be found in the publishedPermissionScopes property of the API's **servicePrincipal** object.
+The id of delegated permissions can be found in the oauth2PermissionScopes property of the API's **servicePrincipal** object.
 The id of application permissions can be found in the appRoles property of the API's **servicePrincipal** object.
 The id of resource-specific application permissions can be found in the resourceSpecificApplicationPermissions property of the API's **servicePrincipal** object.
 Default is the single value all.
   - `[ResourceApplication <String>]`: The appId of the resource application (e.g. the API) for which a permission is being granted, or any to match with any resource application or API.
 Default is any.

 INCLUDES <IMicrosoftGraphPermissionGrantConditionSet[]>: Condition sets which are included in this permission grant policy.
 Automatically expanded on GET.
   - `[Id <String>]`: Read-only.
+  - `[CertifiedClientApplicationsOnly <Boolean?>]`: Set to true to only match on client applications that are Microsoft 365 certified.
+Set to false to match on any other client app.
+Default is false.
   - `[ClientApplicationIds <String[]>]`: A list of appId values for the client applications to match with, or a list with the single value all to match any client application.
 Default is the single value all.
   - `[ClientApplicationPublisherIds <String[]>]`: A list of Microsoft Partner Network (MPN) IDs for verified publishers of the client application, or a list with the single value all to match with client apps from any publisher.
 Default is the single value all.
   - `[ClientApplicationTenantIds <String[]>]`: A list of Azure Active Directory tenant IDs in which the client application is registered, or a list with the single value all to match with client apps registered in any tenant.
 Default is the single value all.
   - `[ClientApplicationsFromVerifiedPublisherOnly <Boolean?>]`: Set to true to only match on client applications with a verified publisher.
 Set to false to match on any client app, even if it does not have a verified publisher.
 Default is false.
   - `[PermissionClassification <String>]`: The permission classification for the permission being granted, or all to match with any permission classification (including permissions which are not classified).
 Default is all.
   - `[PermissionType <String>]`: permissionType
   - `[Permissions <String[]>]`: The list of id values for the specific permissions to match with, or a list with the single value all to match with any permission.
-The id of delegated permissions can be found in the publishedPermissionScopes property of the API's **servicePrincipal** object.
+The id of delegated permissions can be found in the oauth2PermissionScopes property of the API's **servicePrincipal** object.
 The id of application permissions can be found in the appRoles property of the API's **servicePrincipal** object.
 The id of resource-specific application permissions can be found in the resourceSpecificApplicationPermissions property of the API's **servicePrincipal** object.
 Default is the single value all.
   - `[ResourceApplication <String>]`: The appId of the resource application (e.g. the API) for which a permission is being granted, or any to match with any resource application or API.
 Default is any.

 ## RELATED LINKS